akashjorss/Infectious_disease_simulation_using_AWS/research/TUTORIAL.md

 ![Github Generate Token](CodeBuild_Github_PersonalAccessToken_GENERATE.jpg)
 This generated the token needs to pasted under the 'GitHub Enterprise personal access token.'
+The source version needs to be 'https://<username>@github.com/anantgupta04/CC-ResearchProject.git' You can also use OAuth based authentiation, we recommend personal access token based method as projects under organizations (as is the case with our course project) won't be available with OAuth access.
-The source version needs to be 'https://<username>@github.com/anantgupta04/CC-ResearchProject.git' Before proceeding for next stage, please choose the 'Webhook-optional'.
+Before proceeding for next stage, please choose the 'Webhook-optional'.
 Additonal information can be found in the [documentation](https://developer.github.com/webhooks/).
 ![Webhook Token](CodeBuild_Source_Webhook.png)